eclipse-hono/hono/site/content/concepts/command-and-control.md

  The `hono-cmd` is the command that should be executed by the device.
 Typically this command needs to be known by the device and the payload may contain additional details of the command.
 The `hono-cmd-req-id` is needed for the command response to correlate it.
 It has to be sent back from the device to the adapter in a following operation (5).

-{{% note %}}
-In Hono 0.6 an application that sends a command does not get a response back from the device as shown in (5), (6) and (7).
-Instead the adapter sends a successful response without payload after sending the command to the device.

-From Hono 0.7 on, the Hono command client (that is provided for applications that send a command) waits for a response from the device until the command is to be considered successful.
-If no such command response was received in the timeout (that can be set at the command client), an exception signalling the expiry is thrown.
-{{% /note %}}

 The device needs to respond to the command (5), to inform the business application about the success.
 For this purpose specific URIs are definded in [HTTP Adapter]({{< relref "user-guide/http-adapter.md#sending-a-response-to-a-previously-received-command" >}}).